 - Sending a fax to the Division of Hearings, FAX 617-348-5311.
 Fax is better because it is faster and you have a fax receipt showing when you sent the request to the Division of Hearings.
 You do not have to use the DTA form.
 106 C.M.R. § 343.240

-Call 617-348-5321 or 800-882-2017 to see if DTA got your hearing request.
-Also call this number if you think your SNAP should have continued while you are waiting for the hearing and it stopped.
+To see if DTA received your hearing request call 617-348-5321 or 800-882-2017.
+You can also call this number if your SNAP stopped but you think DTA should have continued it while you are waiting for the hearing.

-If you need an interpreter or you are homebound, you can ask for accommodations on the appeal form including:
+If you need an interpreter or you are homebound, you can ask for accommodations including: